yellows8/oot3dhax/README.md

 Make command:
 "make EXECHAX={value} FWVER={value}"
 FWVER should be any value >=0x25 for system-version >=v5.0 with EXECHAX=2, value 0x1F otherwise.
-The following option can be added to the end of the above command, to disable calling dsp_shutdown(): "DISABLE_DSPSHUTDOWN=1" Normally this isn't needed.
-This option *must* *not* be used when this build would be used with a ninjhax2 payload.bin.

 EXECHAX values(see also https://www.3dbrew.org/wiki/3DS_System_Flaws):
 * 0 for arm9 pxips9hax(fixed with v5.0).